Alluuxx/frisbeegolf-finder/development-notes.md

 - The buzzer will also beep as long as the disc is flying to warn other people around
 - The leds of the circuit will be turned on to the duration of the fly but will turn off after the landing

+Workflow

+So, to be able to identify when the disc is actually thrown, we needed to start the coding.
+Watch X is using Arduino Leonardo so we started to code it in Arduino IDE environment.
+We used accelerometer as well as gyroscope (MPU6050) data to check that the rotation of the disc is enough to be identified as a throw and that G-Forces are high enough.
+This way we could prevent the situations where user is for example shaking the disc so it wouldn't beep all the time for nothing.
+LED:s were integrated to the circuit and we used those in the code light on and light off in the way explained above in "functionalities" text.
+We also needed the buzzer (ST-0503-3) to make sound helping user to find the disc as well as warn passing by people of the flying disc.
+Real Time Clock (DS3231MZ+) was used for mesuring the elapsed time.
+First, we ch